gpapastefanatos/queryER/README.md

 **query.filepath=resources/tests/test_synth.sql** {Path to an sql file, if not provided the framework will ask the user for a query input}<br>
 **ground_truth.calculate**:{Boolean} Whether to calculate Ground Truth and find the Pair Completeness.
 Used only for SP queries.<br>

+### Results
+The results of a query can be viewed at data/queryResults.csv

 ### Run
 To create the jar file, run: **`mvn clean compile assembly:single`** To run the jar file, copy and paste the following command to the console: